Fahad-sec/portswigger-labs/README.md

 - Reflected XSS into HTML context with most tags and attributes blocked
 - Reflected XSS into HTML context with all tags blocked except custom ones
 - Reflected XSS with some SVG markup allowed
+- Reflected XSS in canonical link tag
+- Reflected XSS into a JavaScript string with single quote and backslash escaped
+- Reflected XSS into a JavaScript string with angle brackets and double quotes HTML-encoded and single quotes escaped
+- Reflected XSS into a JavaScript string with angle brackets and double quotes HTML-encoded and single quotes escaped
+- Reflected XSS into a template literal with angle brackets, single, double quotes, backslash and backticks Unicode-escaped
+- Exploiting cross-site scripting to steal cookies

+EXPERT(NOT STARTED)

 ## Labs Left
-14 more to go — currently working through core theory + hands-on practice.
+8 more to go — currently working through core theory + hands-on practice.